clEsperanto/CLIc/docs/source/functions.rst

 The ``gaussian_blur_func`` computes two temporary Arrays ``gauss1`` and ``gauss2`` on the device.
 The ``add_images_weighted_func`` then applies the difference between the two Gaussians and stores the result in ``dst``, as well as returning it.
+Here, only relying on pre-existing functions is enough to implement a more advance function in a few lines of code without the need to write more complex `OpenCL` code.

 A more advanced function implementation could be the ``extend_labeling_via_voronoi_func`` also in ``tier2``, which also relies on pre-existing functions but implements them in a loop.